 As they say, cash is king and it’s essential to have a plan for when there are lulls.
-Any number of problems can cause cash flow problems, such as low profits or (worse) losses, high staff costs, too much stock, overtrading or lulls caused by seasonal demand.
+Any number of problems can cause cash flow issues, such as low profits or (worse) losses, high staff costs, too much stock, overtrading, or lulls caused by seasonal demand.

 Knowing these dangers will help you develop an effective cash flow forecast and maintain a healthy business cash flow.